- Tracy Gunn

 BOYLES LAW: If temperature remains constant both volume and density of a gas are affected in proportion to the atmospheric pressure and inversely to each other.

-Lung Over Expansion injuries have same first aid as DCS
+Lung over-expansion injuries have the same first aid as DCS

 Giving oxygen helps supply tissues deprived of blood flow by bubbles.